s3r3t0/sereto/docs/usage.md

 sereto --help
 ```

 You can also use help in the nested commands.
-For example, if you would like to know, what you can do with the dates in your report's configuration, you can run:
+For example, if you would like to know, what you can do with the dates in your project's configuration, you can run:

 ```sh
 sereto config dates --help
 ```

-## Create Report
+## Create project

-To create a new report using SeReTo, you can use the `new` command.
-The command takes a unique identifier for the report as a positional argument.
-For example, to create a report with the identifier `TEST`, you would run the following command:
+To create a new project using SeReTo, you can use the `new` command.
+The command takes a unique identifier for the project as a positional argument.
+For example, to create a project with the identifier `TEST`, you would run the following command:

 ```sh
 sereto new TEST
 ```

-During the creation process, you will be prompted with questions about the report, such as its name.
+During the creation process, you will be prompted with questions about the project, such as its name.
 Please provide the necessary information when prompted.

-Please note that the report identifier should meet the following requirements:
+Please note that the project identifier should meet the following requirements:

 - It can only contain letters (`a-zA-Z`), numbers (`0-9`), underscore (`_`), dash (`-`), and dot (`.`).
 - It should be between 1 and 20 characters long.